apacheuk/LDMS/README.md

 To install run ```setup.sql``` once logged into the schema owner

 ## Assumptions
-Have assumed all objects will stored in the same schema and user will login as that schema owner, so haven't created synonyms or grants, obivously if that isn't the case these can be easily added.
+Have assumed all objects will be stored in the same schema and user will login as that schema owner, so haven't created synonyms or grants, obivously if that isn't the case these can be easily added.

 ### Data Structures
 Departments File